kdave/btrfsmaintenance/README.md

 There's a set of timer units that run the respective task script.
 The periods are configured in the `/etc/sysconfig/btrfsmaintenance` file as well.
 The timers have to be installed using a similar way as cron.
+Please note that the '*.timer' and respective '*.service' files have to be installed so the timers work properly.

 ## Quick start ##